upitis/sms-sender/README.md

 All basic parameters are located in **.env** file
 You can run application in **Docker** environment by

 	> docker-compose up

 Configuration of docker composer is in **composer.yml**

 Application file in **.war** format distributed with sources for fast start and located in target folder.
 But you can go through workflow to compile your own.

+In **db__init_data** directory there is initial data for database creation.
+It creates the database with name scphones_db  and the "Conacts" table.
+To fill the table by phones use any database tools:
+- import **scphones_db.Contacts.sql** file for creating database structure
+- fill by contacts and phone numbers the table
+- export the pre-filled database to the db_init_data directory instead existing scphones_db.Contacts.sql (replace it)

+Another way is expose db container port by editing composer.yml and fill cotacts on working application.

 # Workflow